 Miljobil Grenland.
 We entered into a licensing agreement with Miljobil Grenland (Miljobil") and Miljo Innovasjon AS ("Miljo") in 2007 for a license of our technology related to battery chemistry and the manufacture of battery modules.
-Shortly after this, Miljo/Miljobil worked to raise capital to enable it to execute its business plan and consequently there was little activity until September of 2008.
-In September 2008, following an investment by Tata Motors Ltd. to acquire a controlling interest in Miljobil, Electrovaya and Miljobil entered into a new licensing agreement so that Miljobil could establish a battery plant for electric cars.
-The agreement provides for a mix of license fee, equity in Miljobil and royalties based on a percentage of the battery sales.
+In September 2008, Electrovaya and Miljobil entered into a new agreement enabling Miljobil to establish a battery plant for electric cars.
+The agreement provided for a mix of license fees, equity in Miljobil and royalties based on a percentage of the battery sales.